 10am - Breakfast

 After a late night, wake up to a traditional Ulster Fry, an essential taste experience during your visit to Belfast.
-George's of the Market serves up a fry made from fresh ingredients from the award-winning St George's Market, which is on the ground floor below the restaurant.
-The market is a culinary and cultural adventure, with everything from fresh food to live music.
+Visit St George's Market, a culinary and cultural adventure, with everything from fresh food to live music.
 For breakfast on the move, opt for a Belfast Bap filled with local bacon while you dander around the market stalls which are packed with handmade crafts, fresh food and antiques.

 11.30am - Belfast City Hall